kiwix/kiwix-js-pwa/README.md

 actively.
 Without Kiwix JS, this app would be impossible, and huge thanks goes to the original developers of first the Evopedia app and then Kiwix HTML5, which eventually became Kiwix JS.
 The port and further development of Kiwix JS PWA and other apps is by Geoffrey
 Kantaris.
 I can be contacted by email: egk10 at cam ac uk.

-## Reporting bugs

-Please use this repository's [issue tracker](https://github.com/kiwix/kiwix-js-pwa/issues) to report any bugs you have found with the software.
-Open a new issue (after checking that the issue you identified doesn't have an issue already).
-In all cases, please state clearly the version number you are using (see the About page in the app), and which browser or platform you are using.
-Please read the
-[Kiwix JS bug reporting guidelines](https://github.com/kiwix/kiwix-js/blob/main/REPORT_BUG.md) before opening your issue.

 ## Contributing code